For more information contact:

 Faculty, Administrative Professional, Classified Appointments

-To request appointing authority, to replace an existing designation of appointing authority, or to nominate an additional appointing authority for faculty, administrative professional, or classified appointments, the executive officer completes and routes a Request for Appointing Authority Delegation form to Human Resource Services.
-Complete and/or print the Request for Appointing Authority Delegation to make copies of the form as needed.
+To request appointing authority, to replace an existing designation of appointing authority, or to nominate an additional appointing authority for faculty, administrative professional, or classified appointments, the executive officer completes and routes a Request for Appointing Authority Delegation form to Human Resource Services (HRS).

-If the request is for appointing authority for faculty, the executive officer must submit the form to the Provost for approval prior to routing to Human Resource Services.
+If the request is for appointing authority for faculty, the executive officer must submit the form to the Provost for approval prior to routing to HRS.

 Upon receipt of the Request for Appointing Authority Delegation, HRS verifies the information and forwards the request to the President.
 The President decides whether or not to issue a letter of delegation to establish the appointing authority.
 If such a letter is issued, a copy is sent to HRS for retention in the delegation files (see Delegation Files below).